 The U.N.
-General Assembly has overwhelmingly approved the first treaty on global arms trade aimed at keeping weapons away from terrorists and war criminals.
+General Assembly has overwhelmingly approved the first treaty on global arms trade.